 A large network of tributaries of the Humber River forms the basis of the Natural Heritage Network in the WVEA, which also includes wetlands and woodlands.
 These natural heritage resources provide a variety of ecosystem functions that should be preserved and enhanced through new development, as stated in Volume 1 of the Official Plan.
 The presence of natural features should be characterized as an asset to the area providing attractive settings for business and enabling the City's trail network.
-Impacts on the Natural Heritage Network as a whole, and on any specific local features, will be minimized through on-site environmental enhancement, especially through naturalized stormwater management and landscaping.
+Impacts on the Natural Heritage Network as a whole, and on any specific local features, will be minimized through on-site environmental enhancement, including Low-Impact Development techniques (LID) for stormwater management, and landscaping.
 Other urban design and built form initiatives, such as green roofs, on-site green energy generation, and other means, could provide further environmental enhancement benefitting both the natural environment and businesses.
 The detailed development limits against all natural heritage features and hazards will be determined at the Block Plan stage.
+This level of analysis should include the most recent relevant information such as the February 2010 release of the "Recovery Strategy for Redside Dace (Clinostomus elongatus) in Ontario".

 As a new employment area, the WVEA can be positioned in the marketplace to support eco-industrial networks.
 Eco-industrial networks are clusters of industries which develop synergistic relationships to maximize resource efficiency and therefore improve both financial and environmental performance.
 In many cases, the waste products of one operation is found to be the input for an business.
 This could also be extended to waste energy such as heat in the form of hot water or steam.
-The design of eco-industrial areas often also incorporates sustainable physical design approaches including high standards for stormwater infiltration, on-site alternative energy production, district-energy or co-generation.
+The design of eco-industrial areas often also incorporates sustainable physical design approaches including high standards for stormwater infiltration, on-site alternative energy production, districtenergy or co-generation.
 Both the potential for production efficiencies and the more attractive and sustainable physical form of the eco-industrial area often attract green industries which feel such a location is supportive of their overall ethos.